Grab your stock pot and get your tastebuds ready because today, we’re slurping some flavorful Jamaican soups!

 Gungo peas are a common legume in Jamaican cuisine, making this dish more like a bean soup than European pea soup.

 You’ll notice the term “ground provisions” in many Jamaican recipes.
-These are potatoes, taro, and yam (or other root veggies).
+These are taro, potatoes and yams (or other root veggies).

 While this recipe is vegetarian at its core, you can add ham for a non-vegan version.